Oktoberfest in Munich with Kids: The Family-Friendly Side No One Talks About

 The Memory Worth Making

-Our kids talk about Oktoberfest a year later like it was Disneyland.
+Our kids talk about Oktoberfest a year on like it was Disneyland.
 The Krinoline ride with the live band on top.
-The pretzel as big as my head.
+The pretzel as big as Henry's head.
 The Ferris wheel at sunset.
 The little wooden roller coaster in the Oide Wiesn.
 The lederhosen they refused to take off.
 The brass band in the tent at lunch playing Ein Prosit while we clinked glasses of apple juice.

-It is one of the most family-positive festivals in Europe IF you go on a Tuesday family day, IF you stick to morning and afternoon hours, IF you make the Oide Wiesn the centerpiece, and IF you commit to the Tracht.
+It is one of the most family-positive festivals in Europe IF you go on a Tuesday Family Day, IF you stick to morning and afternoon hours, IF you make the Oide Wiesn the centerpiece, and IF you commit to the Tracht.
 Pack the dirndl.
 Eat the pretzel.
 Go.

 Recommended Products